WNAC-TV (Boston): Preempted programming

 Over the years, WNAC-TV did not preempt much network programming.
-This fact greatly appealed to CBS when it decided to abandon the original WHDH-TV (which would return to the air under the callsign WCVB) in 1972 and re-affiliate with WNAC.
+This fact greatly appealed to CBS when it decided to abandon channel 5 in 1972 (during the transition from WHDH-TV to WCVB-TV) and re-affiliate with WNAC.

 Sports programming

-WNAC-TV first broadcast the games of the NFL's New England Patriots (known as the Boston Patriots in 1970) from the completion of the AFL/NFL merger (the Patriots were part of the AFL) in 1970 until 1981 through CBS' broadcast contract with the NFC; those games were limited to home interconference contests.
-WNAC also aired Boston Celtics games from 1973 to 1982 via CBS' broadcast rights to the NBA as well, including the Celtics' victory in the 1981 NBA Finals.
+WNAC-TV broadcast games of the Boston Patriots (renamed the New England Patriots in 1971), first through the American Football League's broadcast contract with ABC from 1961 to 1964, and later through CBS's broadcast contract with the NFC from 1973 to 1981.
+Because CBS held NFC rights during that period, Patriots broadcasts were limited to home interconference games.
+WNAC-TV also aired Boston Celtics games from 1973 to 1982 through CBS's NBA broadcast rights, including the Celtics' victory in the 1981 NBA Finals.

 News department history

 1948–1965

 WNAC-TV's first newscasts were sponsored by Shawmut Bank and were named Shawmut Bank Newsteller.
 The title had a double meaning; that of an anchor who told the news, and that of the program being compared to a bank teller making a withdrawal of news and information from a "news bank", at the public's request (this title was also used on a newscast that Shawmut sponsored on WBZ-TV during this time).
 This format lasted from WNAC's launch on June 21, 1948, until the early 1950s, when the branding changed to reflect RKO's Yankee Network and its personnel, which also handled news on RKO's radio side.
-WNAC-TV's relationship with WNAC radio was also touted more starting at this time.
+WNAC-TV's relationship with WNAC (680 AM) was also touted more starting at this time.
 From then on through the mid-1960s, the newscasts were known as Yankee Network News.